IUPAC Young Observer Program

-Established by the U.S. National Committee (USNC) for IUPAC in 1977 to foster interactions with internationally acclaimed scientists in various fields, the IUPAC Young Observer Program strives to introduce the work of IUPAC to a new generation of distinguished researchers and to provide them with an opportunity to address international scientific policy issues.
+Established by the U.S. National Committee (USNC) for the International Union of Pure and Applied Chemistry (IUPAC) in 1977 to foster interactions with internationally acclaimed scientists in various fields, the IUPAC Young Observer Program strives to introduce the work of IUPAC to a new generation of distinguished researchers and to provide them with an opportunity to address international scientific policy issues.

 The USNC sends U.S. Observers (citizens or permanent residents) under the age of 45 from industry, academia, and national laboratories to the IUPAC World Chemistry Congress and General Assembly, held every two years.
 To date, the program has supported over 200 scientists, many of whom have continued to serve on IUPAC activities and contribute at the international level.
 View a complete list of upcoming IUPAC conferences.

 2013 Young Observer Program

 The U.S. National Committee for IUPAC sent 11 Young Observers to the 44th IUPAC World Chemistry Congress and 47th IUPAC General Assembly in Istanbul, Turkey.
 An introduction to the experiences of the 2013 Young Observers can be found on Youtube.

 2011 Young Observer Program